Cyben/keycloak-remote-configurations/README.md

+# Keycloak in a gitops glance
 The world is moving towards a Gitops methodology, so while playing around with Keycloak/RHSSO
 I've found out there is a way to pull the configuration files from a git repo.

-There are only few documentations about it and non of them are detailed enough in my opinion,
+There are only few documentations about it and non of them are detailed enough in my opinion :(,
 1 - https://www.wildfly.org/news/2018/09/28/Git-History/
 2- https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.2/html/configuration_guide/jboss_eap_management#using_git_to_manage_configuration_data
 3- https://access.redhat.com/solutions/3943361

+## The real deal
 I had problems configuring it to work properly, so I decided do document my steps.
 This process is really simple, and it should only be done once.